liferay/liferay-docs/devGuide/en/chapters/11-frameworks.markdown

 	}
     %>

 The second place to check for the add entry permission is in the business logic.
-If the check fails, a `PrincipalException` is thrown `and the add entry request is aborted.`
+If the check fails, a `PrincipalException` is thrown `and the add entry request is aborted:`

     if (!permissionChecker.hasPermission(
 	scopeGroupId, "com.liferay.portlet.blogs.model",